-- Joseph R. Profaizer, Igor V. Timofeyev, Samuel W. Cooper, and Adam J. Weiss, Costs, Global Arbitration Review: The Guide to Damages in International Arbitration (4th edition February 2021), republished by Lexology
+- Joseph R. Profaizer, Igor V. Timofeyev, and Adam J. Weiss, Costs, Global Arbitration Review: The Guide to Damages in International Arbitration (4th edition February 2020; 5th edition December 2022), republished by Lexology

 - Igor V. Timofeyev, Joseph R. Profaizer, and Adam J. Weiss, Investment Disputes Involving the Renewable Energy Industry under the Energy Charter Treaty, Global Arbitration Review: The Guide to Energy Arbitrations (4th edition November 2020)

 - Adam Weiss, Erin Klisch, and Joe Profaizer, Techniques and Tradeoffs for Incorporating Cost- and Time-Saving Measures into International Arbitration Agreements, Journal of International Arbitration, vol. 34 no. 2 (April 2017), 257-274

 - Joseph Profaizer, Igor Timofeyev, and Adam Weiss, In GE, Supreme Court Extends Reach Of Int'l Arbitration In US, Law360 (June 3, 2020)